alecxkelly/osticket-prereqs/README.md

 <img />
 </p>
 <p>
-Now, Install osTicket v1.15.8 -> From the “osTicket-Installation-Files” folder, unzip “osTicket-v1.15.8.zip” and I copied the “upload” folder into “c:\inetpub\wwwroot”,by going into the folder, Right-click the zip, extract all -> click extract
+Now, I Install osTicket v1.15.8 -> From the “osTicket-Installation-Files” folder, unzip “osTicket-v1.15.8.zip” and I copied the “upload” folder into “c:\inetpub\wwwroot”, by going into the folder, Right-click the zip, extract all -> click extract
 </p>
 <br />